odan/slim4-skeleton/docs/configuration.md

 * for the `dev` environment: `config/local.dev.php`
 * for the `prod` environment: `config/local.prod.php`
 * for the (phpunit) `test` environment: `config/local.test.php`

+The file `config/settings.php` is the main configuration file and combines the default settings with environment specific settings.

 The configuration files are loaded in this order: